linkedin/data-integration-library/docs/parameters/ms.secondary.input.md

 ### Payload Secondary Input

 `payload` secondary inputs are used to specify raw payload locations.

-Payloads are simply passed to connections without processing.
+Payloads are read and passed to connections without processing.
 The connection will decide what to do about it.

-For example, HTTP connection will read the records from the payload, and attach 1 row to 1 HTTP request.
+For example, HTTP connection will attach 1 row to 1 HTTP request.
 If there are multiple rows, HTTP connection will page (see [pagination](https://github.com/linkedin/data-integration-library/blob/master/docs/concepts/pagination.md)) through them.
 Therefore, each row of the payload is processed by 1 HTTP request.

 `payload` secondary input is typically used in the egression flows.
 If there are many rows to send out, they can be "batched" so that the payload file has fewer number of records.

+The `path` of payload can have dynamic variables that came from either `ms.watermark`, `ms.parameters`, or activation type secondary input from `ms.secondary.input` itself.
+For example, the following configuration used the variable "customId" that is defined in `ms.watermark`.
+In execution, there will be 3 work units generated, each processing the payload under "/data/customer1", "/data/customer2", and "/data/customer3".

+- `ms.secondary.input=[{"path": "/data/{{customerId}}", "fields": ["dummy"], "category": "payload"}]`
+- `ms.watermark=[{"name":"customerId","type":"unit","units":"customer1, customer2, customer3"}]`

+The variable can only be a job-level variables or a work-unit-level static variable.
+The variable cannot be a work-unit-level dynamic variables, like a pagination variable or a session variable.

 ### Examples

 In the following, we have a file with a list of ids and their statuses.
 We